 - Avoid using social media, texting or playing games on your phone while sitting in your parked car, especially in a parking lot or parking garage at any time of day, particularly at night.
 Doing so can make you an easy target for a predator.

 - Avoid getting into arguments with men you don’t know, whether in a road rage incident, a bar or any other place.
 Doing so, could subject you to serious injury or even death.
-Here’s one such example: http://www.fox19.com/story/36914308/police-van-owner-occupants-wanted-for-questioning-after-otr-shooting.
-Here’s another example:
+Here’s one such example. and here is a video of a woman getting hit in her face during an argument with a man in a bar.

 - Don’t get into (or stay in) an elevator when there is only one man or a group of men present.
 Think that’s crazy?
 Then you haven’t heard about how on March 7, 2016, a Kentucky woman was followed by a complete stranger into a mall elevator who then followed her to her car in the parking garage.
 Even though he was on top of her in her car, beating and then threatening her with a knife, she was able to access the gun in her purse and shoot her assailant, who then fled after being shot in the neck.
 Here is a link to the story including elevator surveillance video of her violent, creepy attacker, who was a complete stranger to her.
-Here are 2 videos of this incident:
+Here is a video of this incident.

 - Don’t accept (or give) rides from strangers.
 Case in Point: In 1992, Desert Hot Springs, California, Jennifer Asbenson, 19, had missed a late night bus to work, so when a stranger pulled up to the bus stop and offered her a ride, she accepted and got in his car because the driver “looked” harmless.
 She also feared losing her job if she was late one more time.